Riverscapes/sediment-fingerprinting/README.md

 # sediment-fingerprinting

-Sediment fingerprinting database for the Mississippi NRCS project
+Sediment fingerprinting database for the Mississippi NRCS project.